Search - Workchat - Applied Data Scientist II

 What You Will Bring

-• Fluent with offline IR metrics and guardrails: Recall@k, nDCG, MRR, groundedness or citation support, plus latency and cost tracking; can move from offline gains to online A or B tests
+• Fluent with offline IR metrics and guardrails: Recall@k, nDCG, MRR, groundedness or citation support, plus latency and cost tracking; can move from offline gains to online A/B tests.

 Benefits

-• We match up to $2,000 (or local currency equivalent) for financial donations and service
+• Match up to $2,000 for financial donations and service.

 Elastic is an equal opportunity employer and is committed to creating an inclusive culture that celebrates different perspectives, experiences, and backgrounds.
-Qualified applicants will receive consideration for employment without regard to race, ethnicity, color, religion, sex, pregnancy, sexual orientation, gender identity or other protected categories.
+Qualified applicants will receive consideration for employment without regard to race, ethnicity, color, religion, sex, pregnancy, sexual orientation, gender perception or identity, national origin, age, marital status, protected veteran status, disability status, or any other basis protected by federal, state or local law, ordinance or regulation.
 We welcome individuals with disabilities and strive to create an accessible and inclusive experience for all individuals.
-To request an accommodation during the application or recruiting process, please email .

 #J-18808-Ljbffr